jagrosh/discord-guides/user/inviting-bot-account.md

 >Example oauth link with permissions: https://discordapp.com/oauth2/authorize?client_id=170242612425392128&scope=bot&permissions=536083519

-##Inviting the bot
+## Inviting the bot
 Once you have the link, click on it.
 You will see a screen similar to this.

 ![Inviting the bot](http://i.imgur.com/kdoTF7p.png)

-**1.** Select your server you want to add them to.
+1. Select your server you want to add them to.
 Remember, you need Manage Server permission for the server to even show up here.

-**2.** Choose what permissions you want to give the bot by default.
+2. Choose what permissions you want to give the bot by default.
 I trust RH1-N0, so I gave him all of them.

-**3.** Authorize the bot to join your server.
+3. Authorize the bot to join your server.

 The bot should now be in your server!
 If you gave it added permissions, it should have it's own role with those permissions that you can then edit or delete.